sashastrong/sashastrong.github.io/_talks/2019-07-24-contemplative-psychotherapy-lecture.md

 location: "Portland, OR"
 ---

-Presented on contemplative psychotherapy, clinician mindfulness, and the common therapeutic factors for a graduate course in professional counseling.
+Presented on contemplative psychotherapy, clinician mindfulness, and the common therapeutic factors to a graduate course in professional counseling.